konstellation-io/kdl-project-template/README.md

 │   └── processes           <- Source code for reproducible workflow steps.
 │       ├── prepare_data
 │       │   ├── main.py
-│       │   └── cancer_data.py
+│       │   ├── cancer_data.py
 │       │   └── cancer_data_test.py
 |       ├── train_dnn_pytorch
 │       │   ├── main.py
-│       │   └── densenet.py
+│       │   ├── densenet.py
+│       │   ├── densenet_local.py
 │       │   └── densenet_test.py
 │       └── train_standard_classifiers
+│       │   ├── main.py
-│           └── classifiers.py
+│       │   ├── classifiers.py
+│       │   ├── classifiers_local.py
-│           └── classifiers_test.py
+│       │   └── classifiers_test.py
+│       │
+│       ├── config.ini         <- Config for Drone runs
+│       ├── config_local.ini   <- Config for local (VScode) runs
-│           └── main.py
+│       └── conftest.py        <- Pytest fixtures
 |
 ├── goals         <- Acceptance criteria (typically as automated tests describing desired behaviour) │
 ├── runtimes      <- Code for generating deployment runtimes (.krt) │
 ├── .drone.yml    <- Instructions for Drone runners
-├── .flake8       <- Configuration for style guide enforcement
+├── .env          <- Local environment variables for VScode IDE ├── .flake8       <- Configuration for style guide enforcement ├── .gitignore
-├── .gitignore
+├── pytest.ini    <- Pytest configuration
 |
 └── README.md
 ```

 The `processes` subdirectory contains as its subdirectories the various separate processes (`prepare_data`, etc.),
-which can be tought of as nodes of the analysis graph.
+which can be tought of as nodes of an analysis graph.
-Each of these processes has a clearly identifiable main script,
+Each of these processes contains:
+- `main.py`, a clearly identifiable main script for running on CI/CD (Drone)
-and another file containing importable functions and classes specific to that step.
+- `{process}.py`, containing importable functions and classes specific to that process,
+- `_local.py`, for local development/debugging inside VSCode (similar to main), and
+- `_test.py`, containing automated unit or integration tests for this process, and

 The process names from the template are not likely to generalize to other projects, so here is another example for clarity: